Suicide, exile abroad and prison: The stories behind the Post Office scandal

 “I was a complete and utter mess.
 Standing there having someone say these things about me when I hadn’t done anything was the worst thing in the world.”

-She was then sent to New Hall prison in Wakefield for six weeks where she was put on suicide watch.
+She was then sent to New Hall prison in Wakefield for six weeks, and was put on suicide watch.

 It wasn’t until almost a decade later that Ms Skinner realised she was not alone and eventually had her conviction overturned in 2021.
 However, almost three years on, she is still yet to receive her full and final compensation.

-Another alleged victim, 57-year-old Sathyan Shiju, attempted suicide when he lost his home and businesses after being accused of stealing over £20,000 from his Post Office in Tolworth Broadway, South West London.
+Another victim, 57-year-old Sathyan Shiju, attempted suicide when he lost his home and businesses after being accused of stealing over £20,000 from his post office in Tolworth, southwest London.

-Mr Shiju had been a postmaster when a branch audit in 2006 showed the massive Horizon shortfall.
-The father - who also had another grocery store nearby - was interviewed under caution by post investigators and says he was immediately suspended and subsequently dismissed by the Post Office.
+Mr Shiju was a postmaster when a branch audit in 2006 showed the massive Horizon shortfall.
+The father, who also had another grocery store nearby, was interviewed under caution by post investigators and says he was immediately suspended and subsequently dismissed by the Post Office.

 “My businesses failed and my houses got repossessed.
 I used to be a really confident guy but this completely ruined me.
 I didn’t have anyone to talk to and get it off my chest so I tried to commit suicide.”